dwatson202/limited_csprng_evaluation/README.md

 # limited csprng evaluation
+# The impact of proir knowedge on reducing search spaces through constraining valid output
 Open work and thoughts on CSPRNGs with limited range output and the conquences of randominess

 First I would like to thank the CRC Publishers and their great Authors for great books on Crypto: